konashevich/olexi-mcp/docs/copilot/Plan.md

   - If the path uses a GitHub PR to Microsoft’s connectors repo, I’ll prepare the folder structure and PR content; you open the PR and sign any CLA as needed.

 Phase 6 — Validation support and fixes (Me primary, You for approvals)

+---

+## Current status snapshot
+- Website: live at https://mcp.olexi.legal with accurate, host‑agnostic instructions.
+Done
+- Public MCP endpoint: https://olexi-mcp-root-au-691931843514.australia-southeast1.run.app/ (MCP at root).
+Done
+- Manifest: updated with endpoint, publisher, icons, privacy URL.
+Done
+- Connector docs: README, TESTING, SUPPORT, SECURITY, CHANGELOG, RIGHTS present and aligned.
+Done
+- Auth policy: No auth (documented in manifest/docs).
+Done
+- Data rights note: Attribution present; RIGHTS.md included.
+In progress (permission letter optional)
+- CORS/rate limit: Documented policy; implementation not required for MCP server to function.
+In progress (optional)

+## Immediate next step
+1) Optional but recommended: submit a short proposal issue to Microsoft (I can draft the text; you submit if the process requires your account).
+2) Prepare and open the Independent Publisher submission PR with our manifest, docs, and icons.
+I will assemble the package in-repo and draft the PR body; you may need to complete org CLA or final submit depending on Microsoft’s process.

+## Your manual items (minimal)
+- Provide/confirm AustLII ToS link and any permission letter (if available) to include in submission.
+If none, confirm we proceed with attribution-only justification.
+- Confirm publisher display name and website (currently “Olexi”, https://olexi.legal) and support email (ai@olexi.legal).
+- If Microsoft requires PR from your GitHub account: approve the prepared PR draft and complete any CLA checks.

+## What I will do next (no action needed from you)
+- Create a `docs/copilot/connector/SUBMISSION_PACKAGE.md` with links to all artifacts and a PR-ready submission body.
+- Verify all docs link to the correct endpoint and privacy/terms URLs (done; will recheck in the package).
+- Start the submission PR draft text and instructions for the target Microsoft repo.
 - Triage MS feedback quickly.
 - Implement requested fixes and update artifacts.
 - Resubmit as needed.